 A year later, in 2020, North Korea demolished the inter-Korean liaison office that was located in Kaesong, north of the Demilitarized Zone.
 Pyongyang claimed the move was retaliation against the balloon launches made by a group of North Korean defectors living in South Korea.
 However, many South Korean analysts believed that the North blew up the liaison office to convey its anger against the South.
 As then-South Korean President Moon Jae-in was the one who initiated a peace process on the Korean Peninsula and advised Kim to have a meeting with Trump, Kim may have blamed Moon for the embarrassing failure of the Hanoi summit.
 Many experts viewed the North’s demolition of the liaison office as a message to Moon.

 Since then, North Korea has continued to sever links to the South.
 On October 9, Pyongyang notified the United Nations Command of its plans to cut off roads and railway that connect the two Koreas.
-On October 15, it blew up the parts of the inter-Korean roads, according to the South Korean military.
+On October 15, it blew up parts of the inter-Korean roads, according to the South Korean military.

 In response, the South Korean military fired warning shots in areas south of the Military Demarcation Line.
 The South Korean Unification Ministry also condemned Pyongyang’s moves to sever road links with the South.

-When asked about the North’s bombing of inter-Korean roads, U.S. State Department spokesperson Matthew Miller urged the North to “reduce tensions and cease any actions that would increase the risk of conflict.”
+When asked about the North’s bombing of inter-Korean roads, U.S. State Department spokesperson Matthew Miller urged North Korea to “reduce tensions and cease any actions that would increase the risk of conflict.”
 He encouraged Pyongyang to “return to dialogue and diplomacy.”

 As the North also plans to fortify the inter-Korean borders, more developments are expected in the coming days.
 Such measures are a follow-up to Kim Jong Un’s anti-unification stance, which was introduced during a key political meeting in December 2023.

 Scrapping his father and grandfather’s decades-long goal to reunify the Korean Peninsula under the autocratic Kim family regime, Kim Jong Un has made clear that he views South Korea as a “hostile” state.
 Since then, North Korea has scrubbed all references to unification or a common Korean ethnicity by demolishing monuments, rewriting textbooks, and re-editing old propaganda footage and films.
-The severing of road links and fortification of the border is the external aspect of this policy.
+The severing of road links and fortification of the border is the most visible aspect of this policy.

 “The very concepts of unification, reconciliation, and a shared minjok [ethnic heritage] must be eliminated,” Kim ordered in January.